California Institute of Technology Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Caltech, approximately 20% of students took out student loans averaging $5,988 a year.
-That adds up to $23,952 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Caltech, approximately 21% of students took out student loans averaging $5,059 a year.
+That adds up to $20,236 over four years for those students.

-How Much Money Do Caltech Graduates Make?students who graduate with a bachelor's degree from Caltech make about $85,900 a year during their first few years of employment after graduation.
-This is good news for future Caltech graduates since it is 111% more than the average college graduate's salary of $40,800 per year.
+How Much Money Do Caltech Graduates Make?bachelor's degree recipients from Caltech make around $85,900 per year during the early years of their employment.
+That's great news for Caltech students since it is 116% more than the average college graduate's salary of $39,802 per year.

 Location of California Institute of Technology